We are known as an official “Bucket List” location!

-A Zip Line consists of a pulley suspended on a cable mounted on an incline.
-It is designed to enable a user, propelled by gravity, to traverse from the top to the bottom of the inclined cable, usually made of galvanized aircraft cable, by attaching to the freely moving pulley.
+A Zip Line consists of a pulley suspended on a cable that is mounted on an incline.
+The highly engineered system is designed to enable each flier, propelled by gravity, to traverse from the top to the bottom of each inclined cable (usually made of galvanized aircraft cable) by attaching to the freely moving pulley.

 What to do AND wear?

-How good of shape do I need to be in?
+What kind of shape do I need to be in?

 What about restrictions?